 1. Add real foliage to your artificial tree

-There are many advantages to having an artificial tree as your centrepiece, but many of us still prefer a real tree for its smell and the energy that living foliage brings to the home.
-Combining cuttings from real evergreen bushes, ferns or ivy with your artificial tree will transform its appearance and give you the best of both options.
+There are many practical advantages to having an artificial tree as your festive centrepiece, but nothing quite matches the authentic scent and energy that a real tree brings to the home.
+Try combining cuttings from real evergreen bushes, ferns or ivy with your artificial tree to transform its appearance and give you the best of both worlds.

-It’s also a great idea to add extra foliage to a real tree just before Christmas if the tree is starting to look a little droopy and dry.
-Adding real foliage to the tree on Christmas Eve will guarantee you wake up to the wonderful smell of Christmas in the morning.
+If you’ve chosen to go for a real tree this Christmas, it can also be a great idea to add extra foliage to it just before Christmas, especially if it’s starting to look a little droopy and dry.
+Adding real foliage to the tree on Christmas Eve will guarantee you wake up to the wonderful smell of the season in the morning.

-2. Use shelving to create a modern spin on a Christmas tree
+2. Create a modern spin on a Christmas tree

-If space in your home is limited, or you’re tempted to try something new this year, arrange narrow shelves in a triangle shape and decorate them with baubles and ornaments for a modern spin on the traditional tree.
+If space in your home is limited, or you’re tempted to try something more minimalist this year, try arranging some narrow shelves in a triangle shape and decorating them with baubles and ornaments for a modern spin on the traditional tree.
 String fairy lights across the shelves for extra sparkle and don’t forget to leave space underneath for the presents!
-When Christmas is over you can dress the shelves throughout the year to suit each season.
+When Christmas is over, you can even dress the shelves throughout the year to suit each season.

 Shop Floating shelves >